Little Bits of History

 Lincoln Cathedral – In 1092, the church was consecrated.

-May 10: I Think I Can – In 1869 the First US Transcontinental Railroad is completed.
+May 10: I Think I Can – In 1869, the First US Transcontinental Railroad was completed.

 Before Hillary – In 1872, Victoria Woodhull was nominated to run for the US Presidency.